Notes from the Field

 curriculum.
 The important components of typical parenting programs

-(i.e. time-outs, toilet training, developmental stages, etc.) are
+(i.e. time-outs, toilet training, developmental stages, etc.) were

 included.
 However, DCP allows Families in Transition to expand on those